AflaxCade/Flask-React-Full-Stack-App/README.md

 The React app will be accessible at http://localhost:5173.

-make sure you are runing both backend and the frontend server at the same time.
+make sure you are running both backend and the frontend server at the same time.

 ### Snapshot of the app